ronniross/metabolic-transmutation-engine/README.md

 # metabolic-transmutation-engine
 A biosemiotic-epistemic conceptual framework that models systemic transformation as planetary biological metabolism.
 It transmutes destructive forces, signals and dynamics into regenerative pathways for planetary coevolutionary flourishing.
+It's part of the [epistemic-immune-system](https://github.com/ronniross/epistemic-immune-system) |

 Repository Collection:
 | No. |  |